AlbyDR/rSTEMMUS_SCOPE/README.md

    - output/
    - src/

-In the folder src, open the file *STEMMUS-SCOPE.m* (script) and include on lines 25-26 the code:  *CFG = readlines( '../input/runs/path.txt' )*
+In the folder src, open the file *STEMMUS-SCOPE.m* (script) and include on lines 25-26 the code:  *CFG = readlines( '../input/runs/path.txt' )* .
+The file path.txt should be placed in the folder "runs".

 ------------------------------------------------------------------------
-#### Steps to run the model for a time series at spefific location
+#### Steps to run the model for a time series at a specific location

-After collect and orginaze the data required to run the model (see input variables below), there will be four steps (functions) to run a time series simulation for a specific location.
+After collecting and organising the data required to run the model (see input variables below), there will be four steps (functions) to run a time series simulation for a specific location.
 [see here the steps](https://github.com/AlbyDR/rSTEMMUS.SCOPE/blob/master/run_steps.md)

 ------------------------------------------------------------------------